 However, many well known flower sites require that you purchase a minimum of 10 bunches or more to get their "cheap" price.

 Wow!
 You are already investing over $100 in filler flowers before even adding in focal flowers and greenery!

 Advertising "free shipping" is a little misleading since the prices are padded enough to cover any shipping expenses.

 Here's a pricing sample from my own store (note the box outlined in red).
 Note that I allow you to by as little as one bunch - but you can save more by buying 5 bunches or more.

 I will not claim that the prices in my store are wholesale.
 I can't afford to sell flowers without a markup.
 But I do try to keep the prices reasonable and allow a DIY bride to save money by providing her own labor.
-I offer discount codes of reduced shipping with a purchase of $250 or more of fresh flowers.
+I charge reasonable and fair overnight shipping rates.

 The added plus?
 I carry professional floral supplies, including bouquet holders, centerpiece foam, inexpensive containers and more.
 It's literal "one stop shopping" to get everything you need in one place.